SydneyLoats/my-coe332-hws/homework06/README.md

 Running the Application using Curl
 ----------------------------------
 1. Now that we are in the running pod, we can use the usual curl methods to run the flask application.
-Log onto the TACC computer on a second terminal.

-2. Type `curl localhost:<flask port>/data -X POST` to load the meteorite landing data.
+2. Type `curl <flask port>/data -X POST` to load the meteorite landing data.
 You will recieve a message "Data loaded from file to dictionary." when the data is loaded.

-3. Type `curl localhost:<flask port>/data` to return a json string of the meteorite landing data.
+3. Type `curl <flask port>/data` to return a json string of the meteorite landing data.
 The data should look like the following:

 {
   "meteorite_landings": [